Chryseus/D2R-Offline/readme.md

 1. Double-click `D2ROffline.exe` to start the tool.

-1. A cmd window should open and begin the patching process, then prompt you to hit any key to continue, then the game should open.
-You can then close the cmd window.
+1. A cmd window should open and begin the patching process.

+1. Done!

-1. When loading a character, use the TCP/IP button and host a game, double clicking the character name or clicking Play will not work by default.
+When loading a character, use the TCP/IP button and host a game, double clicking the character name or clicking Play will not work by default.
 See the `-FixLocalSave` argument under [Usage](#Usage) if you would like to edit your saves to play in offline mode *(including act1 to act5)*.

 ## Please see the [FAQ](FAQ.md) if you have any issues.